pytorch/pytorch/docs/source/optim.rst

         scheduler1.step()
         scheduler2.step()

-In many places in the documentation, we will use the following template to refer to schedulers algorithms.
+In many places in the documentation, we will use the following template to refer to scheduler algorithms.

     >>> scheduler = ...